chapel-lang/chapel/doc/rst/language/evolution.rst

 This change also has a ripple-down effect to features and routines related to these types.
 For example, varargs arguments are equivalent to tuples in Chapel, so inherit their 0-based indexing.
-Similarly, queries on rectangular domains and arrays are based on tuple semantics, so their dimensions are now numbered from 0 as well.
+Similarly, queries on rectangular domains and arrays are based on tuples, so their dimensions are now numbered from 0 as well.
-Certain library routines such as `find()` on strings used to return 0 when no match was found, but now return -1 in order to avoid returning a legal string index.
+Certain library routines such as ``find()`` on strings used to return 0 when no match was found, but now return -1 in order to avoid returning a legal string index.